aurovrata/post-my-contact-form-7/README.txt

 = Contact Form 7 list table =

-This plugin re-organises the CF7 dashboard list table, using the cf7 custom post list table to permit other developpers to easily add custom columns to the list table.
+This plugin re-organises the CF7 dashboard list table, using the cf7 custom post list table to permit other developers to easily add custom columns to the list table.
 You can therefore use [WP functionality](http://justintadlock.com/archives/2011/06/27/custom-columns-for-custom-post-types) to customise your table.
 For example you could view how many submits a form has received.

 = Other hooks =